bengrunfeld/study-notes/InterviewQ&A/Interview_Q&A.md

 A **Flash Of Unstyled Content (FOUC)** is an instance where a web page appears briefly with the browser's default styles prior to loading an external CSS stylesheet, due to the web browser engine rendering the page before all information is retrieved.
 The page corrects itself as soon as the style rules are loaded and applied.

 To avoid FOUC, place all scripts at the bottom of the page.
 Possibly hide all content on the page until the styles have loaded.

+A graceful way to do this is to use a loading spinner (e.g. Audi)

 #### Do your best to describe the process from the time you type in a website's URL to it finishing loading on your screen